geracia2/dungeon-master-visualizer-v2/README.md

 ###### The Problem

-I was not happy with the user flow of my first DMV app and a re-write of the experience, implementing a backend, seemed like a reasonable challenge.
+I was not happy with the user flow of my first DMV app and a re-write of the experience, implementing a backend with users, seemed like a reasonable challenge (understatement).

 ###### Planning